OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 - Create tools and workflows that enable self-service
 - Make it easy for developers to achieve system quality attributes (such as performance, observability, and security)

 There isn't a conflict between these different approaches.
-They are each appropriate in the right circumstances and can even complement each other.
+They are each appropriate in the right circumstances and even complement each other.
+Platform engineers are ideally placed to build a culture of constant growth and learning, and they can certainly help shorten and amplify feedback loops.

 The key to making good choices is being context-aware.
 If you aren't solving inter-continental real-time systems to billions of users, copying Google won't work.
 Different industry, scale, and product combinations need different solutions.
 You wouldn't want want an organization to develop an emergency medical triage system in the same way someone develops a music streaming service, equally you wouldn't like the cost of a music streaming service that copied the software delivery practices of the medical company.